 Current scope of ministry

-The Moravian Church in Anchorage invites anyone to worship, each Sunday, at 11:30 PM and Sunday night at 6:00 PM.
-The morning worship service is a more traditional recognizable service, while the evening service has a contemporary non-denominational focus with singspiration and testimonies shared by believers who freely come from throughout Alaska.
+The Moravian Church in Anchorage invites anyone to worship, each Sunday, at 2 PM and Sunday night at 6:00 PM.
+The early afternoon worship service is a more traditional recognizable service, while the evening service has a contemporary non-denominational focus with singspiration and testimonies shared by believers who freely come from throughout Alaska.
 Sunday School is at 10:30 AM.
 A Bible study and prayer group meets each Wednesday evening 6 pm at Suite 224, 624 W International Airport Rd, near the corner of Arctic Blvd and International Airport Rd.
 And for those that need a place to enjoy good singing and testimonies after a busy week, a UAMM sponsored “Singstunde/Aturli” is held every Friday night at 6:00 PM at 3512 Robin Street, the old Red Moravian Church, still owned by the AncMC.

 If anyone has any questions about the AncMC, or need pastoral assistance, please call the Church office at (907) 868-3177.

 What Our Church Believes

 As a United Alaska Moravian Ministry member Church, coming out of the Moravian heritage, we recognize the historic creeds of Christendom.
 We believe salvation is through faith in Jesus Christ and that the Christian Church is the fellowship of believers in what we call a “Living Church” (rather than Charismatic or Pentecostal) who share this experience.
 We accept the Bible as the instrument of God’s revelation of Himself and as the guide for Christians today.